 Which of these is most important to you depends on your position as a direct provider or physician group, home healthcare agency, or a hospital system or payer/insurance provider, but RPM offers multiple benefits to all types of healthcare organizations.

-Over the past three years, the Centers for Medicare and Medicaid Services (CMS) have created and amended codes allowing for remote patient monitoring (RPM) reimbursement.
+Over recent years, the Centers for Medicare and Medicaid Services (CMS) have created and amended codes allowing for remote patient monitoring (RPM) reimbursement.
 The CMS emphasis is on automatic device-driven remote monitoring of physiological parameters, such as weight, blood pressure, pulse, oxygen levels, glucose, etc. We have outlined the key CMS reimbursement codes (CPT 99453, 99454, 99457, and 99458) for remote patient monitoring below.

 |CPT 99453||Initial; set-up and patient education on use of equipment.
 This is for the monitoring of parameter(s) such as respiratory flow rate, blood pressure, pulse oximetry, blood pressure).||up to $26.20, one-time fee|